George Dunton Widener

-Early life
+Early life and family

 Widener was born in Philadelphia on June 16, 1861.
 He was the eldest son of Hannah Josephine Dunton (1836–1896) and Peter Arrell Brown Widener (1834–1915), an extremely wealthy streetcar magnate.

+Widener had a paternal uncle who was similarly-named George Widener (1820–1901) and served as a member of the Philadelphia City Council.

 Career

-He joined his father's business and eventually took over the running of the Philadelphia Traction Company, overseeing the development of cable and electric streetcar operations.
+Widener joined his father's business and eventually took over the running of the Philadelphia Traction Company, overseeing the development of cable and electric streetcar operations.
 He also served on the board of directors of several important area businesses, including Philadelphia Traction Co., Land Title Bank and Trust Co., Electric Storage Battery Co., and Portland Cement Co.
-A patron of the arts, Widener was a director of the Pennsylvania Academy of Fine Arts.
+A patron of the arts, he was a director of the Pennsylvania Academy of Fine Arts.

 RMS Titanic

-In 1912, Widener, his wife, and their son Harry traveled to Paris, France, with original intentions to find a chef for Widener's new Philadelphia hotel, The Ritz Carlton.
-The Wideners booked their return passage on RMS Titanic.
-After the ship struck an iceberg, Widener placed his wife and her maid Amalie Gieger in a lifeboat.
-The women were rescued by the steamship RMS Carpathia, but Widener and his son Harry and their valet Edwin Keeping perished on the Titanic.
-The bodies of the father and son, if recovered, were not identified.
+In 1912, Widener, his wife, Eleanor, and their son, Harry, traveled to Paris with original intentions to find a chef for Widener's new Philadelphia hotel, the Ritz Carlton.
+They booked their return passage on RMS Titanic.
+After the ship struck the iceberg, Widener placed Eleanor and her maid, Amalie Gieger, in a lifeboat.
+They were rescued by the RMS Carpathia, but Widener, Harry, and their valet, Edwin Keeping, perished.
+Their bodies, if recovered, were not identified.

 Personal life

-In 1883, he married Eleanor Elkins, the daughter of his father's business partner, William Lukens Elkins.
+In 1883, Widener married Eleanor Elkins, the daughter of his father's business partner, William Lukens Elkins.
 Together, they had two sons and a daughter: